Smith MBA Class of 2022 DEI Promise

 To Mark the State’s First CROWN Day, Black Terps Share What Natural Hair Means to Them

 This year, the Maryland Smith community can observe Juneteenth through the Black Liberation in the Workplace event on June 17.
 Hosted…

 Mentoring Event Reinforces Maryland Smith Enrollment-Retention Initiative Targeting Racially Minoritized Students

 More than 60…

 Every community owes its existence and strength to the generations before them, around the world, who contributed their hopes, dreams, and energy into making the history that led to this moment.
 Some were brought here against their will, some were drawn to migrate from their homes in hope of a better life, and some have lived on this land for more generations than can be counted.
 Truth and acknowledgment are critical in building mutual respect and connections across all barriers of heritage and difference.

-At the Office of Diversity & Inclusion, we believe it is important to create dialogue to honor those that have been historically and systemically disenfranchised.
+As the Smith School Diversity and Inclusion Committee, we believe it is important to create dialogue to honor those that have been historically and systemically disenfranchised.
 So, we acknowledge the truth that is often buried: We are on the ancestral lands of the Piscataway People, who were among the first in the Western Hemisphere.
 We are on indigenous land that was stolen from the Piscataway People by European colonists.
 We pay respects to Piscataway elders and ancestors.
 Please take a moment to consider the many legacies of violence, displacement, migration, and settlement that bring us together here today.